MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/scale-out-installation.md

 1. Open Internet Explorer.

-2. Enter the URL of the [!INCLUDE[prodshort](../includes/prodshort.md)] web client site.
+2. Enter the URL of the Dynamics GP web client site.
 The default address of the site is:

 https://ServerName:PortNumber/GP